 What is SRVS?

-SRVS is a Memphis based, non-profit, United Way partner agency that has served the Mid-South community since 1962 by providing residential, vocational and homemaker services to individuals with disabilities.
+SRVS is a Memphis based, non-profit, United Way partner agency that has served the Mid-South community since 1962 by providing residential, employment, children's and community-based and other supports for individuals with disabilities.

 Why does an organization like SRVS exist?